Lovely-Development-Team/MottoBotto/README.md

 `!motto`

 MottoBotto will always react with emoji, but can also be configured to react with a text message response.
-The defaults for both are as follows:
+The defaults for both are as follows, although the emoji reactions can be changed in configuration:
 * 📥 MottoBotto added the nominated motto to the collection: "'Nominated-motto' will be considered!"
 * ❓ MottoBotto does not know what you're responding to (i.e. the nominator has forgotten to reply to the motto they are nominating): "I see no motto!"
 * ♻️ MottoBotto has previously added the nominated motto to the collection.
 There is currently no text reply for this situation.